 Rest and Recovery

-You will need to adjust your activities while you recover, but complete rest is rarely required.
+Activities will need to be adjusted, but complete rest is rarely required.
 Ice may also be recommended to help with discomfort and swelling.

 To help reduce your chance of a skull and/or facial fracture:

 - Avoid situations that put you at risk of physical harm.

 - Always wear a seatbelt when driving or riding in a car.